New Ventures Clinic

 Course: New Ventures (4 cr., graded, Year-long).
 The class will present an overview of the legal process of and issues involved in the commercializing technologies and launching new ventures.
 Students will also share their intern experiences in order to maximize their learning from their work.
 Grades will be based on students’ work product and/or recommendation of attorney-supervisor, class participation, and presentations at the end of each semester.

 Placements: (3 to 6 cr., P/F, Fall through Spring).
 There are many placements within the clinic, with each offering slightly different experiences.
 Several organizations who participate on a regular basis are:

-- Technology & Venture Commercialization (http://tco.utah.edu/tco/internships.php) is the University entity that seeks intellectual property protection for University inventions and begins the process for their commercialization.
+- Technology & Venture Commercialization (http://www.tvc.utah.edu/tco/internships.php)is the University entity that seeks intellectual property protection for University inventions and begins the process for their commercialization.

 - The Lassonde New Venture Development Center ( http://lassonde.utah.edu/new-venture-development/) is a program of the College of Business in which students analyze and determine the commercialization potential of select University technologies.

 - The UVenture Fund (UVF) (http://uventurefund.com/) is a private equity fund in which business and law students from Utah colleges perform due diligence on innovative start-ups and determine whether to invest the UVenture fund’s capital.
-The University Impact Fund (http://www.uimpactfund.com/home) is an affiliate of UVF; students applying to UVF will be considered for a placement at the University Impact fund as well.
 Students requesting this placement should enroll in two or three clinical credits each semester.
 Attendance at fund meetings on Friday mornings is required.

 The student will earn a minimum of 3 credits (150 hours of work) and a maximum of 6 credits (300 hours) over the fall/spring semesters.
 Note: Placements at the Lassonde Center and UVenture Fund will involve close work with MBA students, faculty and business leaders, as well as participation in College of Business meetings.